-At CM.com, we have always been sensitive to the limitation of such ticketing workflows that reduce your customer to a number before solving their problem.
-We feel this is an impersonal way to treat customers.
+We feel this limitation of ticketing workflows reduces your customer to a number before solving their problem, and we think this is an impersonal way to treat customers.

 With the landscape fast evolving, customer service won’t be the same in the coming years.
-With the volume of service requests rising, customers’ expectation for more proactive support from customer service teams has been on the rise — requiring more automated and intelligent help desk systems and processes that work across the channels.
+With the volume of service requests rising, customers’ expectation for more proactive support from customer service teams has been increasing, requiring more automated and intelligent help desk systems and processes that work across the channels.

-We hear this often coming from our customers and prospects and want to offer them the power and flexibility of a ticketing system that could increase their team’s efficiency, and yet not compromise on the customer experience that’s deeply personal.
+We often hear this coming from our customers and prospects and want to offer them the power and flexibility of a ticketing system that could increase their team’s efficiency yet not compromise on the customer experience.

-In this article, we will talk about the key principles that simplify customer service without compromising on the experience.
-The principles when integrated with your customer service bring process and people together where conversations are as important as tickets.
+This article will talk about the fundamental principles that simplify customer service without compromising the experience.
+When integrated with your customer service, the principles bring process and people together where conversations are as important as tickets.